JunchengDong0421/SakanaRM/README.md

 `cd SakanaRM/`

-If used with [SakanaStorage](https://github.com/JunchengDong0421/SakanaStorage) (recommended), go to another machine where you want uploaded papers to be stored or open another terminal tab (store on same machine) and:
+If used with [SakanaStorage](https://github.com/JunchengDong0421/SakanaStorage) (recommended), go to another machine where you want uploaded papers to be stored, or open another terminal tab (store on same machine), and:
 3. Clone SakanaStorage repository:
 `git clone git@github.com:JunchengDong0421/SakanaStorage.git`
 4. Set working directory to project root (where *README.md* is located):